sciZer0/newdiscoveries/a/README.md

 ____

 ### Compulsory Part
-<i>“OFFICIAL” CONCEPTS & FORMULAS</i>
+<i>OFFICIAL CONCEPTS</i>

-A. "Official" Concept of Force ("Official" Newton’s Formula for Force);<br>
+A. Official Concept of Force<br>
-B. "Official" Concept of Work and "Official" Concept of Energy.
+B. Official Concept of Work and Official Concept of Energy

 ### NEW DISCOVERIES CHANGING ALL SCIENCE

 ### DISCOVERY #1
 <i>FUNDAMENTAL ERRORS IN SCIENCE</i>

 1.1.
-One of Sufficient Fundamental Errors in Science;<br>
+One of Sufficient Fundamental Errors in Science<br>
 1.2.
-Endless Series of Errors in Science.
+Endless Series of Errors in Science

 ### DISCOVERY #2
 <i>NEW FORMULAS FOR FORCE, WORK, ENERGY, POWER</i>

 2.1.
-Target Acceleration for each Force;<br>
+Work and Energy in the Most General Sense<br>
 2.2.
-New Concept of Force;<br>
+New Concept of Work and New Concept of Energy<br>
 2.3.
-New Formula for Force or True Newton’s Formula for Force;<br>
+New Law of Conservation of Energy<br>
 2.4.
-Work and Energy in the Most General Sense;<br>
+New Concept of Force<br>
 2.5.
-New Concept of Work and New Concept of Energy;<br>
+Target Acceleration as the feature of each Force<br>
 2.6.
-New Universal Formula for Work and Energy;<br>
+New Formula for Force<br>
 2.7.
-New Unit of Measure for Work and Energy;<br>
+New Understanding of the magnitude of Force<br>
 2.8.
-Static Mechanical Work;<br>
+New Universal Formula for Work and Energy<br>
 2.9.
-New Formula for Kinetic Energy;<br>
+New Unit of Measure for Work and Energy<br>
 2.10.
-New Formula for Potential Energy;<br>
+Static Mechanical Work<br>
 2.11.
+Calculations with New Formulas<br>
+2.12.
+New Formula for Kinetic Energy, canceling Kinetic Energy Paradox<br>
+2.13.
+New Formula for Potential Energy<br>
-New Formula for Power.<br>
+2.14.
+New Formula for Power

 ### DISCOVERY #3
 <i>WAYS OF MULTIPLICATION OF ENERGY</i>

 3.1.
-Precedents of Conservation of Energy;<br>
+Precedents of Conservation of Energy<br>
 3.2.
-Energy-Isolated & Energy-Non-Isolated Systems;<br>
+Energy-Isolated & Energy-Non-Isolated Systems<br>
 3.3.
-Free Clean Energy;<br>
+Free Clean Energy<br>
 3.4.
 New Law of Conservation of Energy;<br>
 3.5.
-Various Ways of Multiplication of Force, Work, Energy ;<br>
+Various Ways of Multiplication of Force, Work, Energy<br>
 3.6.
-New Energy & New Ability of Magnets;<br>
+New Energy & New Ability of Magnets<br>
 3.7.
-New-Generation Generator of Electrical Energy.<br>
+New-Generation Generator of Electrical Energy

 ### DISCOVERY #4
 <i>DISCOVERING ENERGY OF A NEW SORT THAT WE CAN TAKE OUT</i>

 4.1.
 Discovering of Energy Disbalance
 4.2.
-Discovering of New Energy & New Ability of Magnets;<br>
+Discovering of New Energy & New Ability of Magnets<br>
 4.3.
-Electrical Energy New-Generation Generator.<br>
+Electrical Energy New-Generation Generator<br>

 ### DISCOVERY #5

 5.1.
-First Correct Explanation of Bernoulli’s Equation;<br>
+First Correct Explanation of Bernoulli’s Equation<br>
 5.2.
-New Concept of Charge;<br>
+New Concept of Charge<br>
 5.3.
-New Concept of Mass;<br>
+New Concept of Mass<br>
 5.4.
-New Concept of Electric Current.
+New Concept of Electric Current

 <p align="center">